The Institutional Transformation Assessment

 An intentional, integrated approach to institutional transformation.

-The ITA is built on evidence that shows that taking an integrated approach to continuous improvement— a cycle of reflection, action, and measurement—is a promising way to support institutional transformation for equitable student success.
+The ITA is built on evidence that shows that taking an integrated approach to continuous improvement— a cycle of reflection, action, and measurement—is a promising way to support institutional transformation for student success.

 The hypothesis behind the framework is that a student’s pathway to a credential is supported by solutions designed to mitigate student loss points, which are made possible by strengthening institutional operating capacities.
 This all exists within the unique ecosystem of the institution and their context on campus.
 The ITA’s structure reflects this integrated approach.

 The ITA rubrics cover 11 categories—grouped into operating capacities, solution areas, and pathways—that are all critical for improving student outcomes.
-The ITA was developed with input from the below listed national organizations.

 Categories covered

 • Emergency Aid: The institution’s ability to build and sustain an emergency aid program that provides timely grants, loans, and/or basic needs support to students facing an unexpected financial crisis.
-Created in partnership with National Association of Student Personnel Administrators (NASPA).

 The ITA process broadly consists of: